-Mopoli is a holding company with its main activity is holding an available for sales investment in the company Socfin.
+Mopoli is a holding company with its main activity is currently granting several loans in related companies.
 The company is listed on the Belgium stock exchange.

 The general meeting of shareholders has authorized the company to buy back its own shares.
 This program has been active for several years, however the availability of shares is limited.
 The strategy of the company remains to buy back their own shares in case any shares are offered to the market.